-Why do we celebrate Valentine’s Day?
+Have you ever wondered why we celebrate Valentine’s Day?

 Nevertheless, Saints, Poets, and birds weren’t enough to kick off the popular adoption of Valentine’s Day.
 It took a company called Hallmark to start mass producing Valentines cards in 1913 to drive widespread observance of Valentine’s Day.
-Today the average American spends $196.31 on Valentine’s.
+Today, the average American spends $196.31 on Valentine’s.